DigiBP/digibp-gimmelwald/README.md

 The chatbot is used to apply directly for a job with the Google Assistant
 ![image](https://user-images.githubusercontent.com/17927946/58704433-4498f800-83ac-11e9-9374-2125442a0d41.png)

+## Typical Challenges
+By the start of the project, our team quickly agreed on the topic of the HR recruitment processes.
+The reason behind our decision was that we commonly agreed, that the recruitment process consists of many decisions and collaborations with internal and external roles and has high potential of digitalization and automatization.
+The process is in general often very time consuming as the sounding of application documents can already be messy, simply by the large number of candidates that are applying.
+Also, the process normally requires more than one round of interviews until the prefered candidate has been found.

 ### Project Challenges
 The first challenge in this project was to determine a standard recruitment process, while making assumptions about the size and type of company that the process is embedded within.
 We assumed that we are dealing with a mid-size Swiss company with a small HR department and no existing automation or digitization of processes.
 Following this, a second challenge was to get the process into an executable state, and of course, to integrate certain services.
 Due to the limited scope of this assignment, we focussed our digitization on one particular subprocess, where we saw the greatest potential for adding value through automation.
 Many of our initial ideas were not feasible, as they were too complex for our collective skill level, but we agreed on the digitization of the initial CV review subprocess due to its time-intensive nature if done manually.